 - Determine hypothesis

-- H0: There is no difference between the observe values/model and the expected values/model
+- H0: There is no difference between the observed values/model and the expected values/model

-- H1: There is a difference between the observe values/model and the expected values/model
+- H1: There is a difference between the observed values/model and the expected values/model

 - Decide level of significance